petrveprek/obircs/README.md

 ```c
 SCRIBO<v>("...", ...);
 ```
-where `<v>` is abbreviation of one of pre-defined verbosities as follows:
+where `<v>` is abbreviation of one of predefined verbosities as follows:
 - `F` for `FATAL`
 - `E` for `ERROR`
 - `W` for `WARNING`